-Shannon Brownlee (Department of Theatre, Dalhousie)
+Shannon Brownlee (Fountain School of Performing Arts, Dalhousie)

 Shannon Brownlee teaches film studies in the Dalhousie Theatre Department.
 She completed her PhD at the University of California, Santa Cruz, in the History of Consciousness Department.
 Prior to this, she received her MA in Film Studies from York University, and her BA in English and Contemporary Studies from the University of King’s College.
 Her research interests include: film theory; experimental film; queer and feminist cinemas and theories; and psychoanalytic theory.
 Her current research concerns experimental film translations of various nineteenth century European literary and performance texts.

 Simon Kow (Early Modern Studies Programme, King’s College)

 Simon Kow teaches social and political topics in the Early Modern Studies Programme at King’s College.
 He grew up in Britain and Calgary, before moving to Ottawa to take his BA in Political Science.
 Dr. Kow received both his MA and PhD in Political Science at the University of Toronto, in 1996 and 2001, respectively.
 In 2001 Dr. Kow began teaching at the University of King’s College as Assistant Professor in the Early Modern Studies Programme; he teaches several classes on the adaptation of early modern philosophy and history to film.